unpoly/unpoly/src/unpoly/pages/dependent-fields.md

   Additional validations are queued until the current validation request has loaded.
 - Multiple updates from `[up-validate]` or `up.validate()` are [batched](/up.validate#batching) into a single request with multiple targets.
+- When one of the target elements is an ancestor of another target, Unpoly will only request the ancestor.
 - If the user submits the form while validation requests are still in flight, the validation requests are [aborted](/aborting-requests).